 Salary Info and Job Outlook

 Although the U.S. Bureau of Labor Statistics (BLS) does not provide information specific to nurse liaisons, it does for both registered nurses and licensed practical nurses.
-The BLS reported in 2015 that the median annual salaries earned by RNs and LPNs were $67,490 and $43,170, respectively.
-The employment of RNs, LPNs and licensed vocational nurses may see job opportunities increase by 16% from 2014-2024.
-This is faster than average growth compared to all occupations.
+The BLS reported in 2018 that the median annual salaries earned by RNs and LPNs were $71,730 and $46,240, respectively.
+The employment of RNs, LPNs and licensed vocational nurses may see job opportunities increase by 11% from 2018-2028.
+This is much faster than average growth compared to all occupations.

 A nurse liaison is involved with patient care from their arrival at a medical facility to their release.
 They check in patients, may be responsible for verifying health insurance coverage, assess patients, review the patient's medical history, determine if they should be admitted and where they should be referred to for treatment.
 They communicate with medical staff, the patient, and the patient's family as needed and play a vital role in the patient's care.